Districts of Madrid: La Latina

 In and around La Latina are the origins of Madrid.
 Its difficult to put precise boundaries on La Latina, because, like its immediate neighbours, streets are narrow and winding.
 There are quite a few nightlife spots, though the neighbourhood is best known as having a concentration of tapas bars (particularly on the Cava Baja and Cava Alta).
 There are also a number of attractive churches, including the Church of San Andrés and the San Francisco el Grande Basilica.
 On Sundays and major holidays, the famous Rastro flea-market begins on the eastern edge, spilling out of the San Millan exit of the La Latina metro stop to the Plaza de Cascorro and all the way to the Ronda de Toledo to the south.
 Plaza de la Paja is another interesting location here.
-On its other side, La Latina borders Plaza Mayor and another ancient part of the town, El Madrid de los Austrias, where you can find the beautiful Palacio Real (Royal Palace).
+On its other side, La Latina borders Plaza Mayor and another ancient part of the town, El Madrid de los Austrias, where you can find the Palacio Real (Royal Palace).